COVID-19 Financial Assistance

 Federal CARES money, and the Internet Supplement funding, are not applied to university charges.
 What this means is when the university cashier’s office receives this funding, they must process it into a refund, regardless of a balance owed.
 We know this can be confusing, as typically you have a zero balance left when receiving a refund.
 In this case, if you have a balance owed after receiving the refund, you will be responsible for taking care of and paying this balance with the funds you have available to you.

 Yes, a portion of federal CARES funds and university funding have been set aside for graduate and professional students who have emergency needs not met by traditional financial aid and student financial support.
-Graduate and professional students can request assistance by completing this form.
+The deadline to request assistance was October 1, 2020.

 The Department of Education requires that students meet federal financial aid eligibility criteria.
 While international students are not eligible for funding through the CARES act, please complete this form to request assistance if you are experiencing hardship due to COVID-19 to see if we can help in any way.